 Ada Boni challenge continued...this week I made Boni's Bocca Di Dama recipe.
 Keep scrolling to see: The recipeAny problems I experiencedMy next recipeComparing my results to google photosWhere to follow the journey The Recipe Bocca Di dama Ingredients 1/4 cup shelled almonds1/4 cup sugar1 egg, lightly beaten7 eggs, at room temperature3 egg yolks, at room … Continue reading My First Ada Boni Success!

-Last week, I began my Ada Boni challenge with her Eritrea Tart.
-Overall, it seemed like a simple cake; however, this first recipe opened me up to the challenges of baking from cookbooks published in the 50s.
-My Eritrea Tart tastes and looks okay, but I did mess up and it will probably be much … Continue reading My First Ada Boni Fail
+Last week, I began my Ada Boni challenge.
+I chose to start with the Eritrea Tart because it seemed like a simple cake.
+I was very wrong to make this assumption.
+This first recipe opened me up to the challenges of baking from cookbooks published in the 1950s.
+My Eritrea Tart tastes and looks okay, … Continue reading My First Ada Boni Fail

 As Americans, many of us have unique links to our ancestry, some are clear cut and some are fuzzy.
-Growing up, it was very clear I am in an Italian American family; my grandmother who is Sicilian, particularly has kept the culture alive for the family (thank you Mom-Mom).
-Her baking is known not only … Continue reading Baking with Ada Boni
+Growing up, it was made very clear to me that I am a part of an Italian American family.
+My grandmother, who is Sicilian, keeps the culture alive for the family.
+Her baking is the outlet … Continue reading Baking with Ada Boni